 The course is delivered in a face to face format.
 Instructors may decide to offer Zoom/HyFlex options for lecture times only but are not required to do so.
-I will be offering a zoom option.
-The link can be found at the top of your canvas page.
+If there is a zoom option, the link can be found at the top of your canvas page.
 Discussion sections are held only in-person only in assigned classrooms at assigned class meeting times.
 Exams are evening assembly exams, on campus, rooms TBA, periods E2-E3.